STAY DRY ROOFING

 - Soffit Vents.
 A soffit is the covering under the eaves of your roof.
 When you use this covering as a vent, it works in concert with ridge vents to create a passive ventilation system that keeps your attic from building up too much hot air.
 It is the combination of ridge vents and soffit vents that helps lower your summer cooling bill and aids in preventing the damaging cycle of snow melt-and-refreeze on the roof during winter, which can cause ice dams to accumulate along the eaves.

 - Gable Vents.
 Gable venting is an older system, but can still be found on many homes.
 Gable vents are the louvered venting you see on the sides of a house just below the roof peak.
 It’s generally not recommended that gable vents be used in conjunction with ridge vents, as gable vents may interrupt the air flow between ridge and soffit vents.

 We at Stay Dry Roofing are experts in installing and repairing ridge vents and all other types of roof ventilation.
 Regardless of which ventilation system you have, Stay Dry Roofing is happy to help you decide on the best system for your home.
-Family owned and operated for over 30 years, Stay Dry knows very well the demands that our Indiana weather makes on the roof tops of Greater Indianapolis and the surrounding communities.
+Stay Dry knows very well the demands that our Indiana weather makes on the roof tops of Greater Indianapolis and the surrounding communities.
 Whether ridge, gable or soffit, Stay Dry installs them all.
 Each are installable in existing roofs or when it’s time to have your roof replaced.